LBD-Hackers/IFC-LBD/readme.md

 ```

 ## Use
+The IFC-LBD parser can be used in a JavaScript project or can be used as a CLI tool.

+### CLI Tool
+Install globally on your machine
+`npm i -g ifc-lbd`

+Run a subset (BOT, products)
+`ifc-lbd [subset] -i ./myFile-ifc`

+See settings
+`ifc-lbd -h`

 ### Building Topology Ontology (BOT)
+Exports triples in compliance with the [Building Topology Ontology](https://w3id.org/bot).
 ```typescript
 // Init API and load model
 const ifcApi = new WebIFC.IfcAPI();